aregsar/aregsarblog/blog/2021/installing-composer-on-macos/index.md

 composer init
 ```

-If you don't create a composer.json file before requiring packages, then it when the composer.json file automatically be created for you when you require your first package.
+If you don't create a composer.json file before requiring packages, then the composer.json file will automatically be created for you when you require your first package.

 ## requiring packages